Amyh1608/amyh1608.github.io/vr.markdown

 This is where you'll find blog posts for the graduate class DM-GY 9103 Virtual Reality.

 <h4>Macro Project</h4>
-{% for post in site.categories.MacroProject %}
+{% for post in site.categories.macroproject %}
   <ul>
       <li><a href="{{post.url}}">{{post.date | date: "%B %d, %Y: " | append: post.title}}</a></li>
   </ul>